haavardb/ideas/README.md

 _Platform for divorced parents to share information etc. about their kids_

 #### 4. SocialList
-_Create and share you lists of things_
+_Create and share you lists of things, like Instagram with lists_

 ## Talks